 The tender melodies that dip into the realm of pop (look no further than the Daniel Johnston cover of Held the Hand) and the subtle arrangements that have been fermenting in ketamine (spearheaded by the tear-jerking Lady of the Hour) sit beautifully in front of anxious syncopated percussion – this time provided by Sonic Youth‘s Steve Shelley.

 The intermission of nine-minute instrumental, Cóiste Bodhar, draws from Amos‘ sonic foundations of his other equally revered projects, Grails, OM and Lilacs & Champagne.
 It doesn’t feel out of place in the slightest, though.
-It’s a meditative piece that infiltrates and fractures Raw and Disfigured for the final frontier, led by album highlight, the atmospheric hedonism-inspired Night Like This.
+It’s a meditative piece that infiltrates and fractures Raw and Disfigured for the final frontier, led by album highlight, the atmospheric hedonism-inspired Nights Like This.

 His first double LP since the aforementioned Decline of the West, Raw and Disfigured is unquestionably a seamless snapshot into the world of Holy Sons.